lukaemon/mission-sae/README.md

 | Delta Loss      | 0.9206         | 0.1336  | 0.8393          | 0.0816   |
 | Ablate Sparsity | 18.93%         | 25.27%  | 16.25%          | 17.57%   |

+## 0709 outro
+What I learn:
+- The concept of SAE, residual stream, transformer circuit and task vector.
+- Experience of inspecting and manipulating transformer runtime internal state.
+- Basic SAE eval technique and the field needs more, better and automated eval.
+- Basic SAE training loop.

+What I miss:
+- Didn't fully reproduce all eval.
+Passed linear probe and N2G.
+- Didn't fully reproduce all training optimization.
+The source code even includes triton kernels.

+Still want to learn more.
+The model I trained is bad.
+The plan is to kick start iterations of:
+1. Using SAE feature for research and application.
+2. Train better SAE.

+I'm not committed to SAE or merch interp, but to the pursuit of understanding on how model works and use it for control and capability.

+--

+Next step: read [An Extremely Opinionated Annotated List of My Favourite Mechanistic Interpretability Papers v2](https://www.alignmentforum.org/posts/NfFST5Mio7BCAQHPA/an-extremely-opinionated-annotated-list-of-my-favourite-1) by Neel Nanda.